lakshay0nsut/Food_recognition_and_calorie_estimation/README.md

 ### 🔹 Validation Accuracy Curve
 <img src="./assets/validation_accuracy.png" alt="Accuracy Curve" width="500"/>

-These plots help visualize how well the model is learning over time.
-A narrowing gap between training and validation curves typically indicates good generalization.
-Significant divergence may suggest overfitting.

-> 📁 Make sure your `accuracy_curve.png` and `loss_curve.png` are saved in the `/assets` directory.

 ## 🔍 How it Works

 1. **Preprocessing**: Food images are segmented using contour detection and thresholding.